Manta-Network/manta-rs/manta-trusted-setup/README.md

 This process will generate four new files in the directory containing ceremony data.
 These consist of three auxiliary files containing the challenge hashes for contributions to the three individual Manta Pay circuits as well as one file containing the overall contribution hashes.
 It is this last file (`contribution_hashes.txt`) that contains the hashes that were announced by participants, as in the above tweet.

 If the process terminates without error then all contribution proofs were valid, *i.e.* the ceremony obeyed the MPC protocol.
-The hashes `contribution_hashes.txt` can be checked against those provided in the previous section.
+The hashes `contribution_hashes.txt` can be compared to those provided in the previous section.

-Note that this process may take a long time and require a moderate amount of resources (about 15 hrs on 32 Gb RAM AWS c6i.4xlarge instance).
+Note that this process may take a long time (about 15 hrs on 32 Gb RAM AWS c6i.4xlarge instance).

 ## Low Trust: Initial State Check